-The Village Green (below) is an important focus for community events, while Coolidge Gardens green (above) provides additional open space.
+The Village Green is an important focus for community events, for example the 2007 Fen Edge Family Festival (below).
+Other areas such as Coolidge Gardens green (above) provide additional open space.

-Pedestrian linking routes (above) help to integrate new developments.
+Pedestrian linking routes, such as Leopold Walk (above) and the emergency access between Tenison Manor and the Hight Street, help to integrate new developments.